Last Updated on

 Red lipstick varied from true-red through to deep and dark brown-based colours, to more orange-based.
 Lipstick also came in shades of pink, orange tones and coral colours.

-In 1950, the first long-lasting lipstick was introduced to consumers.
+The first long-lasting lipstick was introduced to consumers in 1950.
 No-Smear Lipstick was invented and manufactured by American chemist, Hazel Bishop, and sales were nothing short of phenomenal, from a mere $50k in 1950 to over $10 million in 1953.

 Rouge was used sparingly and is not a prominent feature of 1950s makeup.
-It came in soft pinks and corals.
-It was often used to warm up the face, not just on the cheeks, but around the temples and forehead and so on, to add a “soft warm glow”.
+It came in soft pinks and corals and was often used to warm up the face, not just on the cheeks, but around the temples and forehead and so on, to add a “soft warm glow”.